-Some nursery managers base their weed management decisions on securing economic profits and on maintaining good reputations for producing high-quality nursery stock.
+Some nursery managers base their weed management decisions on securing economic profits and on maintaining a good reputation for producing high-quality nursery stock.
 Their justifications for using herbicides include keeping seed efficiency high (South 1987) and production costs low.
-Managers operating as nonprofit entities look to achieve target production goals within a given budget.
-Both types of operations can benefit by using an effective IWM program to reduce handweeding costs.
+By contrast, other managers operate as a nonprofit entity and their primary objective is to achieve target production goals within a given budget.
+Both management systems can benefit when handweeding costs are reduced by using an effective IWM program.

 The easiest way to justify the use of herbicides is to compare the cost of treatment with the cost of handweeding.
 For example, at a nursery where hand labor costs \$15 per hour, an herbicide application that costs \$30 per nursery hectare would be justified if it reduced handweeding by 2 hours or more.
-Thus, when seedbeds require 100 hours of handweeding (\$1,500 total) to remove small grasses, 10 applications of herbicides (\$300) could reduce weed-control costs by as much as \$1,200 (assuming the use of herbicides eliminated the need for handweeding the grass).
+Thus, when seedbeds require 100 hours of handweeding per hectare (\$1,500 total) to remove small grasses, 10 applications of herbicides (i.e., \$300) could reduce weed control costs by as much as \$1,200 (assuming the use of herbicides eliminated the need for hand weeding the grass).

-Another method to justify herbicide use is to determine how many seedlings are lost to weed competition and to handweeding.
-If a nursery loses \$0.30 every time a seedling is inadvertently pulled up by a weeder, then saving 100 seedlings could justify an herbicide treatment that cost \$30.
+Another method for justifying herbicide use is to determine how many seedlings are lost to weed competition and to handweeding.
+If a nursery loses \$0.30 every time a weeder inadvertently pulls up a seedling, then saving 100 seedlings could justify an herbicide treatment that cost \$30.
 Therefore, even in rare cases in which use of herbicides does not reduce the annual cost of weed control, their use could still be justified when seedling sales are increased.
-An examination of a hardwood nursery budget might reveal that herbicide treatments amount to less than 0.5 percent of the retail value of the crop (table 8b.3).
-Therefore, use of herbicides may be justified when seedling production is increased by just 0.5 percent.
-This would be equivalent to selling 502,500 seedlings instead of 500,000 seedlings per hectare.
+An examination of a hardwood nursery budget might reveal that herbicide treatments amount to less than 0.5 percent of the retail value of the crop (table 3).
+Therefore, use of herbicides may be justified when seedling production is increased by just 0.5 percent, which would be equivalent to selling 502,500 seedlings instead of 500,000 seedlings per hectare.